 Break one egg and whisk into the mixture till well incorporated.
 Repeat with the other two eggs.

-Add the vanilla.
+Add the vanilla and the jam (if using).
 Mix.
 Fold in the dry ingredients and last of all add the pistachios.

 Give the tin a good tap on your work-top to remove any air bubbles.